 Saliva Tests for COVID-19

-When getting a spit test for COVID-19, don’t eat, drink, or smoke for at least a half hour before your test.
-You will be asked to spit and drool between one and five milliliters of saliva into a small test tube, which can take up to 12 minutes.
+When getting your kids a spit test for COVID-19, make sure they don’t eat or drink for at least a half-hour before the test.
+They will be asked to spit and drool between one and five milliliters of saliva into a small test tube, which can take up to 12 minutes.
 The sample is then shipped off to a lab and analyzed for the coronavirus.
 The time it takes before you get a result depends on the testing location or company you use.

 Although tens of thousands of U.S. residents get their saliva tested for the coronavirus each day, that’s still only a small fraction of daily tests.
 Spit tests aren’t offered at all testing facilities, and it will be easier to get one in some states than others.
 If you live in Minnesota, for example, saliva tests are free and available to everyone.
 But if there aren’t options available in your area, you can get one delivered to your home from this list of at-home tests compiled by Fatherly.